robotlearn/pyrobolearn/pyrobolearn/README.rst

   - ``data_structures``: this contains data structures such as ordered sets and the different type of queues.
   - ``plotting``: this contains real-time plotting tools than can plot the joint positions, velocities, accelerations, torques, or link frames in real-time.
 This is used in combination with the ``Simulator``.
-  - ``parsers``: this contains mainly parsers for some datasets.
+  - ``parsers``: this contains mainly parsers for some datasets, and robot/world file formats (such as URDF, SDF, Skel, MJCF, etc).

-- ``tools``: this contains the *interfaces* and *bridges*. *Interfaces* allows to receive or send the data from/to various I/O interfaces (such as mouse, keyboard, 3D space mouse, game controllers, webcam, depth cameras, sensors like LeapMotion, and others).
+- ``tools``: this contains the *interfaces* and *bridges*.

+  - *Interfaces* allows to receive or send the data from/to various I/O interfaces (such as mouse, keyboard, 3D space mouse, game controllers, webcam, depth cameras, sensors like LeapMotion, and others).
 They all inherit from the abstract ``Interface`` class which has thread supports.
 If threads are not used, the user has to call the ``step`` method such that it reads the next value (i.e. these are not event-driven, i.e. you control when you want to get/set the data).
-Interfaces are independent from the other components in the PRL framework (with maybe at the exception of some ``utils`` methods), and as such can be used in other software. *Bridges* makes the connection between an interface and another component in PRL (like a robot or body in the world, or the world camera).
+Interfaces are independent from the other components in the PRL framework (with maybe at the exception of some ``utils`` methods), and as such can be used in other software.
+  - *Bridges* makes the connection between an interface and another component in PRL (like a robot or body in the world, or the world camera).
 Fundamentally, they accept as input an interface and the component, and the user details what should be done in that class.
 This allows to decouple the interface from the application part; e.g. the same game controller interface could be used to move a wheeled robot or quadcopter robot by providing two bridges (one for wheeled robots, and one for quadcopter robots).
 All the bridges inherit from the abstract ``Bridge`` class, and as with interface a ``step`` method can be called.

 - ``states``: this contains the various states which all inherit from the ``State`` abstract class.
 States can easily be composed together such that you could specify which states you would like to have.
 For instance, if you want the joint positions, velocities, and the base position and orientation states, you can add them to form one common